silo/frbkom-een_indgang/docs/02-architecture/event-status-and-validation.md

 Notes
 - “Delvist godkendt” indicates mixed departmental decisions; global status transitions to “Godkendt” only once all departments are approved.
 - “Afvist” is global-only.
-Departments do not set “afvist” individually in v1; they contact the applicant before declining their part.
+Departments do not set “afvist” individually in v1; they may contact the applicant to resolve issues.
 Once global status is “Afvist”, it cannot transition back.

 ## Department Status (Reference)